LachlanGunn/rtrain/README.md

  - _Compared to a remote Jupyter Notebook._  The notebook itself stays safely on the local machine.
-This ensures that it is properly backed up and does not require the use of a relatively expensive AWS instance in order to run the parts of the notebook that do not require acceleration, which may be the vast majority.
+This ensures that it is properly backed up and does not require the use of a relatively expensive EC2 instance in order to run the parts of the notebook that do not require GPU acceleration, which may be the vast majority.

 An example of the usage of the `rtrain` module is given in [`remote_train_example.py`](remote_train_example.py).